 Anyone can report an incident with a UL certified product to UL, including product manufacturers, authorities having jurisdiction, consumers, distributors, installers and other certification agencies.

 Those reporting a product incident will receive an acknowledgment that UL has received their submission and notification when an investigation has begun.
+The submitter’s personal data is considered confidential and will not be shared with the manufacturer unless permission is granted by the submitter.
 UL staff may contact the submitter during the investigation to obtain additional information.
 Investigations can take a few days to several months to complete, depending upon their complexity.

 Notice is sent to the submitter upon completion of the investigation.
 This completion letter may omit details about the outcome of the investigation because information may be proprietary to the manufacturer.
 UL will take appropriate corrective action, and when warranted a UL public notice may be issued.